lura00/http_proxy/README.md

 - add a website to block
 - change website-blocks
 - delete website-blocks
+- I had in mind a simple CLI based interface.
+A simple menu when program starts given option to start the proxy, and then option 2. block website, 3. change website block 4. delete block.
+    Something like that.

 ## Stats
-- Fetch data from database how many times a certain website has been blocked.
+- Fetch data from database how many times a certain website has been blocked. perhaps fetch all data from db, divide all websites by name to a list, then take range or len on that list.

 ## Tests
 - Write tests that are missing